c4s4/neon/doc/usermanual.md

 Called build file will default to *build.yml* in current directory.
 If this file is not found in current directory, it will be searched recursively in parent directories.
 You can force build file name with the `-file` option.
-Thus to run a build in build file *foo.yml*, you would type `neon -file foo.yml`.
-You can time build execution with `-time` option.
-Execution times are always written on console when greater than *10* s.
+Thus to run build file *foo.yml*, you would type `neon -file foo.yml`.
+Execution times are always written on console when greater than *10 s*.
+You can force to print build execution time with `-time` option.

 You can get information on build file with `-info` option.
 This will print the build documentation (written in *doc* field at the root of the build file),